Azure/osdu-data-load-tno/README.md

 This method of loading data provides a way to load data using ARM templates.
 The solution leverages a cloud based container to execute a data load using data hosted in an Azure Storage Account file share.
 To load data follow the 2 step process.

-> The ingested TNO data is OSDU M10 specific.
+> The ingested TNO data is OSDU<sup>TM</sup> M10 specific.
 If you need to load a different TNO data set (e.g. [M8](https://community.opengroup.org/osdu/platform/data-flow/data-loading/open-test-data/-/tree/Azure/M8)), you should use the [Developer Persona](#developer-persona).

 __Step 1__